-It is proposed that the regional water quality management plan for the greater Milwaukee watersheds portion of Southeastern Wisconsin be updated, revised, and extended to a new design year 2020.
-The contemplated work effort will result in the re-evaluation and, as necessary, revision of the three major elements comprising the original plan-the land use element; the point source pollution abatement element; and the nonpoint source pollution abatement element.
-In addition, a groundwater element will be added largely based upon recently completed and ongoing programs.
+The regional water quality management plan for the greater Milwaukee watersheds portion of Southeastern Wisconsin is being updated, revised, and extended to a new design year 2020.
+That work effort will result in the re-evaluation and, as necessary, revision of the three major elements comprising the original plan-the land use element; the point source pollution abatement element; and the nonpoint source pollution abatement element.
+In addition, a groundwater element has been added largely based upon recently completed and ongoing programs.

-For watercourse water quality model calibration purposes, it is proposed to rely primarily upon the extensive water resources data base currently available.
-For water quality data collected within the Milwaukee Metropolitan Sewerage District (MMSD) data collection area, there in an ongoing program being carried out by the MMSD in conjunction with the U.S. Geological Survey (USGS), in cooperation with the Wisconsin Department of Natural Resources (WDNR) and others to collate and insert available water quality data in an up-to-date data base.
-That data base would be used as the basic water quality data source for much of the model calibration and related plan preparation activities.
-For areas beyond the MMSD water quality data collection area, data collected for, and included within, the State of the Basin reports prepared by the Wisconsin Department of Natural Resources for the Milwaukee River basin and Root-Pike basin, and other available data sources, would be utilized to the extent possible.
+Watercourse water quality model calibration relies primarily upon the extensive water resources data base currently available.
+For water quality data collected within the Milwaukee Metropolitan Sewerage District (MMSD) data collection area, there is an ongoing program being carried out by the MMSD in conjunction with the U.S. Geological Survey (USGS), in cooperation with the Wisconsin Department of Natural Resources (WDNR) and others to collate and insert available water quality data in an up-to-date data base.
+That data base is being used as the basic water quality data source for much of the model calibration and related plan preparation activities.
+For areas beyond the MMSD water quality data collection area, data collected for, and included within, the State of the Basin reports prepared by the Wisconsin Department of Natural Resources for the Milwaukee River basin and Root-Pike basin, and other available data sources, are being utilized to the extent possible.
 The exception to this intention to utilize the existing data bases relates to water quality model calibration/verification data for the portions of the watercourse system in the Milwaukee and Root River watersheds which are located beyond the MMSD data collection area.

-Based upon an initial review of the available data, it is planned to collect additional water quality data for the Upper Milwaukee and Lower Root River watersheds for model calibration and verification purposes.

-Water quality data for model calibration/verification purposes are proposed to be collected at nine monitoring locations.
-It is proposed to conduct two dry weather and four wet weather surveys at each site.
-The work is planned to be carried out by the U.S. Geological Survey under contract to SEWRPC.
+Based upon an initial review of the available data, additional water quality data were collected for the Upper Milwaukee and Lower Root River watersheds for model calibration and verification purposes.
+Water quality data for model calibration/verification purposes were collected at nine monitoring locations.
+Two dry weather and four wet weather surveys were conducted at each site.
+The work was carried out by the U.S. Geological Survey under contract to SEWRPC.